wikankun/cookbook/_recipes/Sweet Potatoes with Thai Peanut Butter Sauce.md

 ![Image of Sweet Potatoes with Thai Peanut Butter Sauce](../../img/Sweet Potatoes with Thai Peanut Butter Sauce.jpg)

+- Potatoes
   - 4 medium to large sweet potatoes (10 to 12 ounces each)
+  - 1 cup of water
+- Slaw
   - 1/2 red bell pepper
   - 1/2 yellow bell pepper
   - 1 green onion
   - 1/4 cup chopped cilantro
   - 2 tablespoons fresh lime juice (1 lime)
   - 1/4 teaspoon kosher salt
   - Crushed peanuts, for the garnish
+ - Sauce
   - 1/3 cup peanut butter
   - 2 tablespoons soy sauce
   - 2 tablespoons lime juice (1 lime)
   - 1 teaspoon maple syrup
   - 2 tablespoons water

 ## Main Recipe
 1. Cook the sweet potatoes using our Instant Pot Sweet Potatoes recipe (see below, takes about 35 minutes total; make the remainder of the recipe during this time!).
 Or, to bake the sweet potatoes: Slice the sweet potatoes in half.
 Preheat the oven to 400F and rub the halved sweet potatoes with the olive oil on all sides.